sebbekarlsson/python-vs-javascript/README.md

 # Comparing Python With Javascript
 > Which one is more effective?
 > Which one requires less code?
-> Which one takes up the most memory when built?
+> Which one takes up the least memory when built?

 ## The challange
 > The challange is to build a JSON API, the API should do the following: